bbauska/W3Cx-3of5/README.md

 There are two methods for saving and restoring the context properties: ctx.save()and ctx.restore().

-What will be saved: fillStyle and strokeStyle, lineWidth, the previous coordinate system, etc. **Meaning that ALL properties that affect drawing!**
+What will be saved: fillStyle and strokeStyle, lineWidth, the previous coordinate system, etc. <b>Meaning that ALL properties that affect drawing!</b>

 A call to ctx.save() will probably save the context property values in a hardware register on your graphics card.
 Multiple contexts can be saved consecutively and restored.